Current Alerts and Notices (View all)

 • Legislation and bylaws

 Our rights, obligations and responsibilities are described in statutes, regulations and bylaws.
-To fullfil its purposes, the Dunedin City Council exercises powers and fulfils responsibilities through the following:
+To fullfil its purposes, the Dunedin City Council (DCC) exercises powers and fulfils responsibilities through the following:

 • Local Government legislation, which applies to all local government.
 Key among these are: